Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **3.2.10**  You will be prompted for a password several times.
 Just enter "test" for every prompt.

-**3.2.11**  If the process is completed successfully, you will see the below pop-up window indicating that the package was created and signed.
+**3.2.11**  If the process is completed successfully, you will see a pop-up window indicating that the package was created and signed.

 **3.2.12**  You will find the package that you will need to upload to the Microsoft Store in the output folder that you specified in step 3.2.6.